shvnsh7/PythonAssignmentW5/README.md

 # PythonAssignmentW5
-Python Integrated Selenium on Saucelabs website.
+## Python Integrated Selenium on Saucelabs website.
-Using Selenium with Python please complete the following assignments.
 --------------------------------------------------------------------------

 1. Retrieve all the Users and password related information and store it in Sheet named "User credentials" in a excel file.